Chartability/POUR-CAF/README.md

 _This heuristic is based on standards_.

-Text spacing and font-size changed by the user is not respected.
+__Description__: Text spacing and font-size changed by the user is not respected.
 DX must not interfere with programmatic changes to font sizes or text spacing, such as importing a custom style sheet or using a browser’s build in zoom function.
 Font size and spacing must adjust accordingly.

 __Cited standard__: [https://www.w3.org/WAI/WCAG21/Understanding/resize-text.html](https://www.w3.org/WAI/WCAG21/Understanding/resize-text.html)